 An Afternoon of Danish History

 During your next visit to Solvang, be sure to visit the Elverhøj Museum of History & Art!
 Come away with memories of a one-of-a-kind experience and an appreciation for Scandinavian culture that is uniquely Solvang, and return to a scenic vacation villa from Paradise Retreats!
+We have rentals large and small, with enough room for any party size!

 Photo By User:Edgy01 (Dan Lindsay) – Own work, CC BY-SA 3.0, https://en.wikipedia.org/w/index.php?curid=32156035